Campion College, Jamaica: History

 In 1960, with one hundred and one first form students and a faculty of four Jesuit Fathers, the new school opened its doors and the first lessons were given that day in a pavilion and classrooms borrowed from Campion Hall Preparatory School.
 The Jesuit faculty residence was the former residence of the Jesuit Superior of the Island, Campion House.
 Campion Hall had been founded in January 1940 when Rt.
 Reverend Thomas A. Emmet, SJ, DD, was Vicar Apostolic of Jamaica and V. Reverend Thomas J. Feeney, SJ was Superior.
 It began on the premises of St. George's College but moved to Roslyn Hall at 115 Old Hope Road on 6 January 1942.
 To make room for the growing needs of Campion College, it graduated its last class in December 1962, just as twenty-two years earlier it had taken in its first students to supply the needs of St. George's College.
 Campion House, the former Superior's residence at 105 Hope Road, was the property of Mr. Roy Lindo before it and the large adjoining field were sold to the Society of Jesus.

 The ground was broken on 26 August 1960 for a £20,000 (British Currency) two-storey structure of eight classrooms with accommodation for 240 pupils.
 It was designed by McMorris & Sibley, Architects, and erected by the firm of Ivan D. Arscott.
 It was formally blessed on Monday, 20 March 1961 by the Rt.
 Reverend John J. McEleny, SJ, DD, Bishop of Kingston, and was dedicated to the memory of Martin A. Waters of Boston, Massachusetts, USA, whose bequest along with other benefactors made the erection possible.

 In addition to Waters Hall and to the west of it, a second new building was erected.
 The 15,000 pound Science Block has laboratories and classrooms for physics, chemistry, and biology.
 Its construction, supervised by Leonard I. Change, was finished in December 1963 and opened for use in January 1964.
 The formal dedication and opening took place on 24 February 1964, when it was blessed by V. Rev. John V. O'Conner, SJ, New England Provincial of the Society of Jesus.

-Spirit

-Motto

-The school's motto is in Fortes in Fide et Opere, translated as Steadfast in Faith and Work.

-Patron saint

-The school is named after the Catholic martyr Edmund Campion, executed for his faith at Tyburn in London on 1 December 1581.

-Houses

-Apart from the school's patron saint, the school recognizes six famous Jesuits as their house names.
-They are: